-Ceremony & Reception Venue: Berg Event Space Photography: Aaron Phelps Photography Gown: Belle Vogue Bridal Menswear: J. Crew Groomsmen Attire: Men’s Wearhouse Cake: Adorn Cakes Videography: Tower Studios Caterer: The Blue Pot Photo Bus: Photobus KC Florist: KP Event Design Hair & Makeup: Skyline Salon KC DJ: All Ears DJ
+Ceremony & Reception Venue: The Harlow (Berg Event Space) Photography: Aaron Phelps Photography Gown: Belle Vogue Bridal Menswear: J. Crew Groomsmen Attire: Men’s Wearhouse Cake: Adorn Cakes Videography: Tower Studios Caterer: The Blue Pot Photo Bus: Photobus KC Florist: KP Event Design Hair & Makeup: Skyline Salon KC DJ: All Ears DJ

 Alex and I met at work.
 At the time, we were both working at a tech company in Lawrence, Kansas.
 I was the human resource coordinator and he was a software engineer.
 We had worked together for a year before we started talking.
 We are both shy, so our initial conversations consisted of hours spent on Facebook chat When we finally went on a date, we both brought a friend.
 The date went really well, and our second date was the following day.